-The detection latency, defined as the time between the labeled anomaly and the model's first tagged failure, was evaluated using optimized thresholds for each failure type. \autoref{fig:detection_latency} shows low latency (below 3\:ms) for failure 1a and 2c, despite relatively low F1-scores, likely affected by false positives.
-In contrast, failures 1e and 2a have zero latency alongside high F1-scores, suggesting labeling inconsistencies, where events may have been labeled before the actual failure occurred.
+The detection latency, defined as the time between the labeled anomaly and the model's first tagged failure, was evaluated using optimized thresholds for each failure type. \autoref{fig:detection_latency} shows low latency (below 3\:ms) for failure (1a and 2c), despite relatively low F1-scores, likely affected by false positives.
+In contrast, failures (1e and 2a) show zero latency despite high F1-scores, indicating labeling inconsistencies where events were annotated prior to the actual failure.